chaseries/vue-starter/README.md

 ## Dear newer users:

-The development server is serving `index.html` from `/build/`.
+The `./run.sh` file starts Webpack's development server.
+This server is serving `index.html` from `/build/`.
 Don't modify `main.js` in this folder at all!
 (Your changes will be overwritten.)
 Instead write to `src/main.js`.
 When this becomes unwieldy, do yourself a favor and look at MDN's introduction to the es2015 module system.